NyiajNpis/startup/README.md

 ### Key Features:

 -Authenticated User Accounts over HTTPS
 -Display of current posts

--Post updates including changes, current upvote count, and new posts shown in real time

--User posts containing text showing a location and attached list selected from available flavors

--Ability for Users to interact with other posts to upvote them

--Ability for admin to delete offensive or inaccurate posts
+-Post updates including changes, current upvote count, and new posts shown in real time -User posts containing text showing a location and attached list selected from available flavors -Ability for Users to interact with other posts to upvote them -Ability for admin to delete offensive or inaccurate posts

+## Class Technologies
+- **HTML** - Basic structure and organization of icons and information.
+Three pages, one for login, one for adding new post, and one for viewing and interacting with existing posts
+- **CSS** - Styling and animating of Mtn Dew related text and icons, and animation of user interactions (changing button colors or adding likes
+- **JavaScript** - Interactivity to go through the login process, add posts, and interact with existing posts
+- **Service** - Endpoints for:
+  - retrieving current posts
+  - retrieving current dew flavors
+  - submitting likes
+  - retrieving current like status
+  - aproximate location of user ip - https://www.abstractapi.com/api/ip-geolocation-api
+- **DB/Login**  Store users, flavor options, posts, and likes in database.
+Register and login users.
+Credentials securely stored in database.
+Can't post or interact unless authenticated.
+- **WebSocket** - As each user posts or likes, those interactions are updated to all other users.
+- **React** - Application ported to use the React web framework.